revenz/Fenrus/README.md

 ## FAQ

 Q: What's with all the magic stuff?

 A: I named the app Fenrus, Erasmus was taken, from a wizard character from Quest for Glory.
 It's hard coming up with a domain, especially for something so generic as a homepage-type app.

 Q: Why is the logo a wolf when it's named after a magic rat?

 A: I googled Fenrus, found it's a giant wolf in World of Warcraft, I couldn't find a decent magic icon so I went for the Wolf for now.

 ---

 ## TODO
-- Implement a application update system, so user do not need to install a new version of Fenrus to get the latest applications
+- Implement an application update system, so users do not need to install a new version of Fenrus to get the latest applications
-- Document how to write a application.
-These are written in Javascript, and are not complex to write, however there are some gotcha's that I need to document.
+- Document how to write an application.
+These are written in Javascript and are not complex to write, however, there are some gotcha's that I need to document.